How Long To Keep Divorce Papers: Forever (6 Reasons Why)

 Getting divorced can be extremely stressful and keeping track of boxes of documents can be a difficult task with a lot of painful memories associated with it.
 However, when it comes to how long to keep divorce papers, individuals should hold on to as much as they can forever, just in case there is a legal issue that can be resolved by referring to the existing documents.

-Frequently Asked Questions About How Long to Keep Divorce Papers
+Frequently Asked Questions About How Long To Keep Divorce Papers

-How Long Do I Need to Keep Copies of Divorce Papers?
+How Long Do I Need To Keep Copies of Divorce Papers?

 Individuals should keep copies of their divorce papers forever, especially the divorce decree and any financial documents.
 Keep in mind that any misplaced documents can be obtained through the court records of where the divorce proceedings occurred.

-How to Get a Copy of My Divorce Decree?
+How To Get a Copy of My Divorce Decree?

 Individuals can usually obtain a copy of their divorce decree in less than a week through the court where the divorce was filed.
 If an electronic copy is sufficient, this can often take just a few days to complete.

-How Long to Keep Attorney Divorce Papers?
+How Long To Keep Attorney Divorce Papers?

 Any and all legal documents related to a divorce should be kept forever.
 However, the court and the individual’s attorney will have copies of virtually every document so obtaining any documents after a divorce is finalized should be fairly easy.

-Do You Have to Declare Previous Marriage?
+Do You Have To Declare Previous Marriage?

 When getting remarried individuals will need to declare any and all previous marriages.
 This is one of the reasons that keeping all divorce-related documents is so important, as they are often needed for unrelated matters down the line.

-Do You Need Divorce Papers to Get Married in Vegas?
+Do You Need Divorce Papers To Get Married in Vegas?

 Getting married in Las Vegas, Nevada does not actually require divorce papers.
 When filling out the marriage license there will be a section that asks if the individual is legally divorced.
 Although no official documentation is necessary there is a risk of the marriage being voidable in the state of Nevada if the divorce had not been finalized.